 When investor Carl Icahn decided that the plan would not serve Blockbuster’s growth, an agreement was reached for Antioco to leave the company.
-Antioco’s plan for Blockbuster was upended by his replacement to focus on the store-based model, and within three years of his departure, Blockbuster announced bankruptcy.
+His replacement upended Antioco’s plan for Blockbuster to focus on the store-based model, and within three years of his departure, Blockbuster announced bankruptcy.

 Trust and Strategy

 This is what you don’t want in your company.
 You need people in leadership who can see the longer play.
 They have a vision for where the market is headed, they can see where things are no longer working in the industry, and they can create strategies that will promote real growth and sustained success.